Russell-Shean/Taiwan_COVID-19/README.md

 S= sex, A =age, D = district

 ## Potential pitfalls
 Chinese characters, especially traditional characters as used in Taiwan, don't always encode super well.
+Different R functions appear to prefer different encoding formats.
+Finding the right encoding also probably depends on your computer's system language setting.
 That's why there's both a UTF8 and a BIG5 version of the cleaning scripts.
+If one doesn't work, try the other.
 If you run source() the encoding will matter.

 ## If you just want to look at the pictures